 Donna Marie De Carolis, Ph.D., is the founding Dean of the Charles D. Close School of Entrepreneurship at Drexel University.
-The Close School is one of a very small number of freestanding schools of entrepreneurship in the United States and the only one in the Philadelphia region.
+The Close School is the first freestanding school of entrepreneurship in the nation to offer degrees.

 Prior to her role as founding Dean, Donna held the position of Associate Vice Provost for Entrepreneurship Education at Drexel University.
 In this role, she oversaw the development and coordination of all academic entrepreneurial offerings and student activities at Drexel; served as the spokesperson for Drexel University entrepreneurial education initiatives and oversaw the Baiada Institute for Entrepreneurship.
 She also served as the Associate Dean for Graduate Programs at the LeBow College of Business at Drexel University, and was responsible for the administration and strategic direction of all graduate and corporate degree programs.

 In her former position as Associate Dean for Strategic Initiatives at the LeBow College of Business, she was the key individual responsible for the implementation of the LeBow Strategic Plan, and also had strategic responsibility for the business school’s four Centers of Excellence.
 In addition, she coordinated the development of synergistic programs and initiatives among the business school, other colleges at Drexel and with the business community at large.

 Her recent accomplishments in entrepreneurship education at the University have significantly contributed to advancing Drexel University’s ranking as a top entrepreneurship university by Princeton Review for the past several years.
 Donna also serves in an advisory capacity to several regional new ventures.